 Air Fryer Donuts

 Donuts, donuts, donuts.
 Their power over us is positively occult.
 We buy a baker’s dozen because bringing our coworkers or sweetheart or whoever is around a donut seems like a fun thing to do.
-We mean to be generous, we mean to share, we mean to eat only one — but suddenly they’re all gone, and we don’t actually know how many we ate.
+We buy a baker’s dozen because bringing our kids or sweetheart or whoever is around a donut seems like a fun thing to do.
 They go down so easily … was it 3 or 5?

 We’ve been hoping the world would solve this conundrum for us by inventing a more healthy donut.
 And now it has, with the air fryer.
 Donuts minus the frying oil equals go ahead, eat more donuts!
 Most importantly, it also equals great donuts.

 Here we’ve used a yeasted dough for donuts that are mildly sweet and buttery with a light, cakey texture.
 Variety being the spice of life, we made them with two toppings.
 The cinnamon sugar is a warm and cozy classic.
 The milk glaze is very thin and crispy, and we love the way it melts in your mouth when you bite into the donut, so indulgently sweet.

 They’re healthier, yes, and really easy to make.
 The dough comes together with very little labor, like a quick bread.
 And bonus: there’s no frying oil to dispose of and no oil spatter to clean up.
 They’re a fantastic treat for a weekend brunch, when you’ve got time to let the dough rise, and family to help you eat them — but be careful, just like traditional donuts, they’ll be gone in seconds.